 - Your webinar will position you as the authority on your topic

-- Listening to your voice will help prospects develop a rapport with you
+- Hearing and seeing you will help prospects develop a rapport with you

 Gracefully Stalk Your Prospects with Re-Targeting

 The buyer journey is no longer a straight line.
-Image this typical scenario; a prospect pops over to your website then leaves.
+Imagine this typical scenario; a prospect pops over to your website then leaves.
 A month later, they discover your latest blog article, and then decide to download that eBook.
 The next month, they decide to check out another blog post.
 Maybe two weeks later they decide to get in touch.
 A great way to speed up this process is with re-targeting ads.
-Re-targeting brings back previous website visitors.
-It works by keeping track of people who visit your site and displaying your re-targeting ads to them as they visit other sites online.
+Re-targeting ads bring back previous website visitors.
+It works by keeping track of people who visit your site and displaying your re-targeting ads to them as they visit other sites online or scroll through Facebook.

 Automate the Lead Qualifying Process